tidyverse/glue/README.md

   ' my anniversary is {format(anniversary, "%A, %B %d, %Y")}.')
 #> [1] "My name is Fred, my age next year is 51, my anniversary is Saturday, October 12, 1991."

-# You can use named arguments to assign temporary variables if desired
+# You can use named arguments to assign temporary variables
 f('My name is {name},',
   ' my age next year is {age + 1},',
   ' my anniversary is {format(anniversary, "%A, %B %d, %Y")}.',